Home » Health » The Impact of HCoV-OC43 on Long-Term Covid Symptoms: Insights from Scientist Ancha Baranova

 “This is important work,” comments publication of scientists biologist Ancha Baranova.
 “It follows from this that a long “Covid tail” is more likely to grow in those who, even before meeting SARS-CoV-2, had met its little brother named HCoV-OC43, which has been roaming human populations since at least 1963.”

-Those patients who already had antibodies to this virus Having become infected with Covid, they could not “raise” a new type of antibodies to the coronavirus spike to the required height and turned out to be more prone to delayed covid symptoms for a long time, that is, to “long” covid.
+Those patients who already had antibodies to this virus Having become infected with Covid, they might not “raise” a new type of antibodies to the coronavirus spike to the required height and turned out to be more prone to delayed covid symptoms for a long time, that is, to “long” covid.

 “This was “antigenic sin” – explains the expert.
 “The bodies of those who recovered from OC43 chose to neutralize SARS-CoV-2 with everything they already had, instead of making new, specific antibody weapons, and as a result were unable to respond to the Covid invasion properly.”